tud-amr/website/_projects/trilogy.md

 <!-- add links to internal pages  -->

-With experiments on ground robots, we have shown the reactivity of the planner to unexpected dynamic obstacles [[2](/paper_websites/biased-mppi)] as well as the ability to plan accounting for prediction uncertainty.
+With experiments on ground robots, we have shown the reactivity of the planner to unexpected dynamic obstacles [[2](/paper_websites/biased-mppi)] as well as the ability to plan accounting for prediction uncertainty [[3](/paper_websites/dra-mppi)].

 <div class="row row-cols-1 row-cols-sm-2 row-cols-md-2 g-2">
   <div class="col">